December through mid-April

-Tucked along the scenic Trans-Canada Highway, Revelstoke is host to expansive terrain both at the Revelstoke Mountain Resort (RMR) and in the surrounding Selkirk Mountains.
-Maintaining a small-town feel, this mountain town offers adventure steps from your door.
-Shuttles to town allow visitors to enjoy apres nightlife easily or retire to a historic Bed and Breakfast.
-Anyone looking to experience Canada’s reliable, deep powder need look no further.
+Tucked along the scenic Trans-Canada Highway, Revelstoke is host to expansive terrain both at the Revelstoke Mountain Resort and in the surrounding Selkirk Mountains.
+Maintaining a small town feel, this mountain town offers vast backcountry terrains steps from your door.
+The quality of the powder, steep couloirs and the fantastic glade skiing is the reason why many skiing enthusiasts turn to Revelstoke in search of a true powder paradise.
+Home to many backcountry guides and outfitters, Revelstoke offers plenty of options for attaining new outdoor objectives.
+Anyone looking for an epic and adrenaline-fueled adventure need look no further than Revy.

 Things you need to know

 Covid measures in Revelstoke

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
 For more information on COVID-19 measures in Revelstoke, BC, please refer to the Revelstoke’s official website.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!